rebecca-earnest/ncov/README.md

 ### Setting up a new conda environment

-Follow the steps below to set up a conda environment for running the `ncov-pipeline`
+Follow the steps below to set up a conda environment for running the pipeline.

 Access a directory or choice in your local machine:
 ```